gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 WLM Quickstart — Practical Guide for Immediate Use
 A low‑noise, high‑clarity introduction to using the Wujie Language Model.

+0. Setup — Install & Run (30 seconds)
+Before using WLM or Shadow Layer, install the WLM‑Agent engine and run the example pipeline.
+# Install WLM-Agent
+pip install wlm-agent

+# Run Shadow Layer example
+python shadow_layer/main.py
+If this runs successfully, your environment is ready.

 1. What WLM Is (One Sentence)
 WLM is a structural language interface that removes emotional noise, stabilizes interpretation, and enables high‑dimensional communication between humans and AI.
 WLM is not a model, not a prompting trick, and not a writing style — it is a dimensional protocol for how language should behave.

 2. The Three Core Practices
 These three practices form the foundation of WLM.